alexferreira/restgen/README.md

     /models/{modelName}.js
     /routes
     /routes/{modelName}.js
+    /tests
     app.js

+between the created directory and type the following command to install dependencies

+	npm install

 ### Creating a Model

 Models are just standard Mongoose models, you can create a new model by creating a javascript file inside of the 'models' folder.
 You need to name the file, and the export the same.
 Your object will get a Mongoose object passed to it, you use that to create your model.